signalfx/signalfx-agent/docs/quick-install.md

 `The agent's main configuration file is located at /etc/signalfx/agent.yaml.`

+4. (Optional) If you want to override the default user and group names, review your [deployment's README file](https://github.com/signalfx/signalfx-agent/tree/master/deployments) and locate the option to set the user/group ownership for the signalfx-agent service.

-4. If your installation succeeds, proceed to the section **Verify Your Installation**.
+5. If your installation succeeds, proceed to the section **Verify Your Installation**.
 Otherwise, see the section **Troubleshoot Your Installation**.

 ### Install SignalFx Smart Agent on Windows